NHSDigital/software-engineering-quality-framework/quality.md

 > * The cloud platform
 > * The CI/CD system

+### 7. Skills and knowledge
+* We have the skills and knowledge we need.
+* We are familiar with the tech in use and know how to use it well.
+* We know the codebase and are comfortable making changes in it.
+* We know how to operate the live system reliably and dignose and fix things when they break.

-### 7. Tech and architecture
+### 8. Tech and architecture
 * The tech helps us deliver value.
-* We enjoy working with it.
+* We enjoy working with it and it supports fast reliable and safe delivery.
 * The architecture is clean.
-* The tech and architecture make delivery and live operations easy and enjoyable.
+* The tech and architecture make testing, local development and live operations easy.

-### 8. Healthy code base
+### 9. Healthy code base
 * We're proud of the quality of our code!
 * It is clean, easy to read, and has great test coverage.

-### 9. Testing
+### 10. Testing
 * We have great test coverage.
 * Testing is everyone's responsibility.
 * The time we spend on testing is really worthwhile.